-Once you establish the allocation the injured partner can receive their portion of the withholding that:
+Once you establish the allocation, the injured partner can receive their portion of the withholding that…

-- Was not needed to cover their taxes
+- Was not needed to cover their taxes.

-- Was not their spouse’s
+- Was not their spouse’s.

 For example, let us assume the following facts:

-you and your spouse made 150,000 dollars.
+- In 2015, you and your spouse made $150,000.

-you owed a 10,000 dollars on that 150,000 dollars of income.
+- You owed $10,000 dollars on that $150,000 of income.

-In 20×4 your spouse didn’t pay 10,000 in taxes.
+- In 2014, your spouse didn’t pay $10,000 in taxes.

-In 20×6 when you calculate your joint taxes you owe 13,000.
+- In 2016, when you calculate your joint taxes, you owe $13,000.

-Let us also assume that in 20×6, you file an innocent spouse claim.
-Given the facts above:
+- Let us also assume that in 2016, you file an innocent spouse claim.

-- The max you would receive back is 1,000.
+- The max you would receive back is $1,000.

 Why Is Injured Spouse Relief Important

-Injured spouse relief is particularly important when:
+Injured spouse relief is particularly important when…

-The spouse is unemployed, underemployed, or contributing in some other way to the family unit.*
+- A primary breadwinner makes the request and the spouse is unemployed, underemployed, or contributing in some other way to the family unit.*

-The requesting spouse has withheld significant amounts.*
+- The non-requesting spouse has significant amounts due and the requesting spouse has withheld significant amounts.*

-The requesting spouse discovers the nonrequesting spouse’s debt after a return is filed.*
+- The requesting spouse discovers the non-requesting spouse’s debt after a return is filed.*

 In many cases, appropriate tax planning combined with the appropriate claim mechanisms can render the IRS unable to legally collect on those past due amounts.
 Injured Spouse Relief can also come into play when one spouse has an offset filed by another government agency or party with the US treasury.

-However, the specifics of this type of issue are beyond the scope of this article to fully explain.
+However, the specifics of this type of issue go beyond the scope of this article to fully explain.
 One issue that can make injured spouse claims go from simple to complicated in the blink of an eye, is community property laws.
-While this doesn’t affect my practice in Bangor, Maine, many states, especially those out West, are what we call “community property states”.
+While this doesn’t affect my practice in Maine, many states, especially those out West, are what we call “community property states.”

 Community Property Issues: Overview